MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

 ## Run an antivirus scan using Microsoft Defender ATP

 This following steps guide you through creating a flow that runs an antivirus scan and adding it to a policy that detects suspicious behavior.
-When an alert for suspicious behavior is raised for a machine, it triggers the flow that runs the antivirus scan on the machine that is suspected of being compromised.
+When an alert for suspicious behavior is raised for a user, it triggers the flow that runs an antivirus scan on the machine used by the user suspected of being compromised.

 ### Step 1: Create a flow to run an antivirus scan